ace01603/autograder-template/README.md

 - sampleSolutions folder: (Optional) Put your sample solutions (just the sketch.js files and assets folders, if required) here for use when testing your tests.
 - staging folder: This is where the testing happens.
 Read the "Writing Tests" section below before editing / moving any files.
 - tools folder: Contains a Python script for converting Playwright test output files to the Gradescope format.
-- grading.config: Settings for the autograder.
-Contains only one setting (whether this is a single-sketch autograder or a multi-sketch autograder).
-See the "Writing Tests" section below.
 - run_autograder: The test runner script required by Gradescope.
 This script should not be edited unless you are making major changes to the structure.
 - setup.sh: Required by Gradescope, this script installs all software required to run the tests (e.g. bash, Node).
+This script should not be edited.

 # Writing tests
 ## Setup